Home > How the tag routing works for reactive chats

 3. “Tie” match

-When a visitor with the “spanish” tag starts a chat , then the chat will be assigned either to both agents (if “Notify all online agents of each incoming chat” is used) or randomly to any of them if the assignment is set to “Automatically assign each incoming chat to a specific Chat Agent”.
+When a visitor with the “spanish” tag starts a chat , then the chat will be assigned either to both agents (if “Notify all online agents of each incoming chat” is used) or randomly to any of them (since they both have the tag) if the assignment is set to “Automatically assign each incoming chat to a specific Chat Agent”.

 Published February 17, 2017